code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 In the `Sender` class, the `KafkaTemplate` is auto-wired as the creation will be done further below in a separate `SenderConfig` class.

 For this example we will use the `send()` method that takes as input a topic name and the `String` payload that needs to be sent.
-By default, the template is configured with a `LoggingProducerListener` which logs errors and does nothing when the send is successful.

 > Note that a Kafka broker by default auto-creates a topic when it receives a request for an unknown topic.